dendyyp/cucumber-automation-test/readme.md

 https://user-images.githubusercontent.com/45061250/197205219-5963e9c0-ad83-42c7-a947-e5416836b333.mov

 ## Test case
-You can see the test case on <b>login.feature</b> in support folder.
+You can see the test case on `login.feature` in support folder.
 There are 2 test cases that I've been created:
 1. Happy flow

    User login using valid credential and user redirect to Youtap dashboard